NasalDaemon/Static-DI/README.md

             std::println("Hello from Bob!");
             // Can call getNode directly, as Context is already injected into the state getNode(trait::responder).respondTo("Bob");
-        }
+            // The line above can be inlined by the compiler }

         void apply(trait::Responder::respondTo, std::string_view name) const